open-dis/dis-tutorial/Latency.md

 | South America (Brazil) | 266 |
 | China (Beijing) | 422 |

 A graph displaying observed latency distribution between California and Texas (circa 2010) is shown below.
 The network was operating under "normal" production load, shared with production system network traffic and with no attempts to optimize via quality of service measures.
-This gives an idea of typical variance in the latency.
+This gives an idea of typical variance in the latency, and how the latency of messages is distributed.

 <img src="images/LatencyGraph.jpg">